bvett/adaptive-timer/README.md

 ^CTraceback (most recent call last):

 ```
-Ignore the stack trace - there is no exception handling in this example.
+Ignore the stack trace that appears - there is no exception handling in this example.

 ### What This Demonstrates
 AdaptiveTimer automatically attempts to compensate when the actual interval deviates from the target (1s, in this example.)
 When the workload appears, the interval temporarily increases proportionately, but then returns to the target interval as AdaptiveTimer compensates in its internal cycle.
 The opposite happens when the workload is removed.